AlbrechtL/welle.io/README.md

 CMake instead of Qt Creator (Windows, Linux, macOS)
 ---

 As an alternative to Qt Creator, CMake can be used for building welle.io after installing dependencies and cloning the repository.
-On Linux, you can also use CMake to build welle-cli, the command-line backend testing tool that does not require Qt.
+On Linux, you can also use CMake to build [**welle-cli**](#welle-cli), the command-line backend testing tool that does not require Qt.

 1. Create a build directory inside the repository and change into it